Frequently asked questions

 Share your personality.
 I personally love following people who show their real lives in their stories, whether that’s having coffee or playing the guitar or just ranting about life.
 It was super awkward for me to do this at first, but I just bit the bullet and now it’s actually so fun!
 It’s important to authentically connect with people and let them know who you are, especially if you want them to advocate for you (and in my case, buy my book!)

 Post regularly.
 Instagram rewards those who are constantly creating content for their platform.
 I’ve seen poetry accounts skyrocket just by posting five times a day (not suggesting you do that though).
-I posted once a day consistently for about six months and really saw a boost (from 5,000 followers in January 2018 to 50,000 followers in October 2018).
+I posted once a day consistently for about six months and really saw a boost.

 Where do you get all the rings from?